top of page

 (e) The quorum for Management Committee meetings shall be 4 members.

 (f) Voting at Management Committee meetings shall be by show of hands.
-If there is a
+If there is a tied vote the decision will be suspended until a majority decision is attained through a new vote.

-(g) The Management Committee may by a two-thirds majority vote and for a good and
+(g) The Management Committee may by a two-thirds majority vote and for a good and proper reason remove any Committee member, provided that person has been given an opportunity to be heard before a final decision is made.

-(h) The Management Committee may appoint another member of the Group as a
+(h) The Management Committee may appoint another member of the Group as a Committee member to fill a vacancy provided the maximum number is not exceeded.

 6 Duties of the Officers